Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Introduction

-A preliminary conference version of this study appears in \cite{chen2025prompt}, in which we introduced the Prompt-DAS model.
-This improved version introduces preference learning and (sparse) local preferences as forms of weak supervision and takes advantage of both prompt learning and preference learning.
-The Prefer-DAS model demonstrates significantly stronger performance than the Prompt-DAS model on more domain adaptation tasks.
+A preliminary conference version appears in \cite{chen2025prompt}, where we introduced the Prompt-DAS model.
+This improved version introduces substantial methodological advancements, including local preference learning and unsupervised preference learning, along with extensive validations on more challenging benchmarks.
+Additionally, a more comprehensive literature review and new illustrations are presented.